MohammedTariq173/Week1-StudentPerformance-EDA/README.md

 Higher parental education levels are linked to better student scores.
 There’s a strong positive correlation between reading and writing scores.

-Tools I Used
+Tools I Used:
-Python (Jupyter Notebook)
+Python (Jupyter Notebook),
-Pandas for data handling
+Pandas for data handling,
 Seaborn and Matplotlib for visualization

 What’s in the Repository?